 That's a tricky one to answer.
 Yes, we do offer free WiFi but because we are located in a wilderness area, WiFi is not what you will find in a city or more developed area.
 High-speed internet is not available in our village so, please, plan accordingly to avoid disappointment.
 We say "expect it to be spotty and weak and be happily surprised when you can watch your Instastories."
 Besides, who wants to be on the internet with views like these?!

-No. We are a completely 100% non-smoking property and smoking/vaping is not allowed anywhere on our property.
+No. We are a completely, 100% non-smoking property and smoking/vaping is not allowed anywhere on our property.
+With limited areas outside of our property to smoke without disturbing our guests and neighbors, we would ask that smokers book with the other hospitality options in our area.

 Yes!
 There are places to eat nearby.
 East Glacier Park has several restaurants with our favorites being Serrano’s Mexican and the Empire Lounge at Glacier Park Lodge.
 Breakfast goodies can be found at Glacier Park Trading Co and Brownie’s Hostel and Bakery.
 Two Medicine Grill is serving breakfast and lunch for casual dine-in or take-out.
 The Whistle Stop is also open for breakfast, lunch and dinner.
 The Great Northern Dining Room at Glacier Park Lodge and The Summit Steakhouse provide a more formal dining experience if you are looking to go more upscale.

 Absolutely!
 The cottages are a short walk to where the Continental Divide Trail (CDT) exits the park.
 You will have great views of Dancing Lady Mountain and the Rocky Mountain front as you hike west into the park.
 We are also a short drive from Two Medicine Lake, inside the park, that has several trailheads and ample hiking trails with spectacular vistas.
 Here is the link for trails inside Glacier National Park.

 Remember that you are in the wilderness so hiking in groups and carrying bear spray is highly recommended.